-Learn more about the basics of voice-first technology from CEO of Score Publishing, Bradley Metrock.
+In this article, get an intro to voice-first technology from CEO of Score Publishing, Bradley Metrock.
 Bradley is recognized as a top voice and AI thought leader, speaking and writing regularly on the topic.
-Today he breaks down the four main areas of focus to consider when designing voice user interfaces.
+Today he breaks down the four main areas of focus when designing voice user interfaces (VUI).

 We’ve all seen it: voice technology is exploding.
 Everyone you know has an Amazon Echo Dot, or a Google Home Mini, or talks to Apple’s Siri in the car.

 But not everyone understands that what feels like a gimmick today, is about to become essential tomorrow, as tech’s biggest players continue to make advances with AI and machine learning that make it easier for these nascent voice user interfaces to add actual value to our lives.

 And even now, most people would be shocked to learn about the various use cases spanning almost every industry imaginable where voice interface trends are changing the way things are done.
 I wrote about this for Harvard Business Review earlier this year and it’s a good resource for those who want to understand the emerging industry that is voice technology.